warrieka/geoplus/README.md

 English
 ----
-GeoPlus is a web app from the opendata infrastructure of Antwerp.
+GeoPlus is a web app on the opendata infrastructure of Antwerp.
 With this application, a non-programmer can download the data from the opendata-service in a common format for geodata and use in their own (desktop) applications.
 For example, for analysis or cartography.

 Nederlands